 How is c diff contagious?

 Often the hand picks up c. difficile from a surface that has minute amounts of fecal waste.
 The bacteria can then find it’s way into the mouth via touch, food etc. C Diff is also thought to be found in the environment and investigations continue as to how it may infect people with no contact with other sufferers.
+C Diff can be caught in many different contexts.
+Many people do not catch it in hospital but arrive already colonized.

 Protecting yourself and others